hamiltonne/makedict/README.md

 # makedict
-A tool for generating a dictionary.txt from the GNU Collaborative Dictionary.
+A tool for generating a dictionary file from the GNU Collaborative Dictionary.

 **Usage:**
 1. Download `gcide-0.52` from http://gcide.gnu.org.ua/